 Total Fund Balance - Governmental Funds \$ 96,660,581 Amounts reported for governmental activities in the statement of net assets are different because: Capital assets including construction-in-progress used in governmental activities are not current financial resources and therefore, are not reported as assets in governmental funds.
 The cost of the assets is \$402,801,205 and the accumulated depreciation is \$238,392,750.
 164,408,455 Property taxes receivable and other revenues will be collected in the future, but are not available to pay for the current period's expenditures and therefore, are deferred in the funds.
 Receivable amounts are shown net of allowances, but are not deferred in the government-wide financial statements.
 10,715,910 Net pension assets are reported in the government-wide financial statements, but payments for pension are current expenditures in the governmental fund financial statements.
 56,436,368 Long-term liabilities, including notes and bonds payable, are not due and payable in the current period and therefore, are not reported as liabilities in the funds.
-Long-term liabilities at year-end consist of: Capital lease liability (12 Accrued workers' compensation (152 Accrued compensated absences (29 Unfunded post-retirement employee benefits (43 Accrued other payable Accrued interest payable (11 3,338,320) 2,074,466) 2,996,011) 9,770,526) 3,274,201) (2,340) 1,885,430) 5,446,666) (889,787,960)

-Total Net Assets - Governmental Activities
+Long-term liabilities at year-end consist of: Bonds payable, net of unamortized premiums/ discounts and bond issuance costs Capital lease liability Accrued workers' compensation Accrued compensated absences Unfunded post-retirement employee benefits Accrued other payable Accrued interest payable Accrued claims and judgments \$ (633,338,320) (12,074,466) (152,996,011) (29,770,526) (43,274,201) (2,340) (11,885,430) (6,446,666) (889,787,960) Fotal Net Assets - Governmental Activities ¢ (56) 566 646 (561,566,646)